 Material Safety Data Sheet

-- Inhalation: Excessive concentrations of a nuisance dust may cause nuisance condition such as coughing, sneezing, and nasal irritation.
+- Inhalation: Excessive concentrations of nuisance dust may cause nuisance conditions such as coughing, sneezing, and nasal irritation.

 - Ingestion: Non-toxic.
 Large oral doses may cause irritation to the gastrointestinal tract.